-- Private Insurance Exchange (PIX).
-The implementation of public federal and state health insurance exchanges under the ACA has encouraged the development of private insurance exchanges (PIXs).
+• Private Insurance Exchange (PIX).
+The implementation of public federal and state health insurance exchanges under the ACA has encouraged the development of PIXs.
 Like public exchanges, a PIX is an online tool that facilitates insurance marketing, purchasing, application, enrollment, and administration.
 Unlike the public exchanges, a PIX can be used for all lines of insurance rather than just health insurance.

-TMAIT staff and our consultants are evaluating various software platforms to determine their potential for meeting the needs of our members in the insurance market of the future. - Marketing.
-The increasing popularity of digital services in the insurance marketplace is creating interesting challenges and opportunities for old and new competitors.
-Insurance companies and agencies are seeking to gain a market edge by instituting technology-driven business and marketing processes.
-TMAIT staff and our consultants are studying our current marketing capabilities to determine how they can be updated and improved to meet our organizational goals, both in the near- and long-term.
+TMAIT staff and our consultants engaged in a major initiative in 2014 to identify and evaluate various PIX software platforms to determine their potential for meeting the needs of our members in the insurance market of the future.
+Although we have vetted numerous software vendors carefully, to date, we have not identified platforms that are suitable for our relatively unique business model.
+While our search will continue, in the meantime, we are redesigning our website (www.tmait.org) to provide an online tool that facilitates insurance shopping, application, purchasing, and enrollment.
+We currently have online shopping capabilities for health, dental, and life insurance.
+We are working to add online shopping for disability, office overhead, critical illness, and other ancillary products.